Tavistock - Gateway to Cornwall and West Devon Mining World Heritage sites.

 Tavistock is a lively and attractive Market Town, which wears its historic links with pride.

-For more information on local attractions and things to see and do in Tavistock visit:
+For more information on local attractions, things to see and do in Tavistock and our local Visitor Information Centre please use the following links:

 www.welovethetamarvalley.co.uk - Tamar Valley Tourism Association (TAVATA)